milosz1957/portfolio/README.md

 # Portfolio
-You can find several of my articles and coding script for big and small projects.
+You can find several of my rapports, articles and coding script for big and small projects.